Local Flow Matching Generative Models: Local Flow Matching

-and, as has been proven in the literature, the velocity field $v$ that minimizes \eqref{eq:fm_loss} has the expression $v(x,t) = \E_{x_l, x_r} [\frac{d}{dt} I_t(x_l, x_r) | I_t(x_l, x_r)=x ] $ and it induces a flow that transports from $p$ to $q$.
-We call this $v$ the {\it target} velocity field, and say that the FM model interpolates the pair of distributions $(p,q)$.
-See Section \ref{sec:algo_scratch} for more algorithmic details of FM, such as the choice of $I_t$.
+It was proved in the literature that the velocity field $v$ that minimizes \eqref{eq:fm_loss} induces a flow that transports from $p$ to $q$, and we elaborate more here.
+Recall how a velocity field $v$ transports particle densities is characterized by the probability flow induced by $v$: suppose the particle $x(t)$ observes the ODE